-Mathematics II 0.5 unit
+Mathematics II

 This course is a continuation of EDUC 5360.
 It will provide the opportunity to study in greater depth topics and instructional considerations addressed in Part I and also to study additional topics relevant to secondary mathematics instruction.
 Note: This course is required for students specializing in mathematics as a first or second teachable subject.